 If you experience obesity-related knee pain, you could benefit from the amazing benefits of weight loss surgery.
 The first step is to schedule a consultation with a bariatric surgeon like Dr. Babak Moeinolmolki of Healthy Life Bariatrics.
 A professional recommendation by Dr. Moeinolmolki for weight loss surgery could be the ticket to significant weight loss and pain-free life.

-Dr. Moeinolmolki offers confidential and private consultations via telehealth medicine (video chat) as well as in-person meetings.
+Dr. Moeinolmolki offers confidential and private consultations via telehealth medicine (video chat) and in-person meetings.
 Choose the type of consult you are most comfortable with and call today in Los Angeles, Encino, or Glendale, California.